Æthelred II, King of Mercia1

 Last Edited=27 Nov 2005

-Æthelred II, King of Mercia married Æthelflæd, Queen of Mercia, daughter of Ælfræd, King of Wessex and Eahlwið, Princess of Mercia, between 886 and 889.2 He died in 911.2 He was buried at Gloucester, Gloucestershire, England.3
+Æthelred II, King of Mercia married Æthelflæd, Queen of Mercia, daughter of Ælfræd, King of Wessex and Eahlwið, Princess of Mercia, between 886 and 889.2 He died in 911.2 He was buried at Gloucester, Gloucestershire, EnglandG.3

-Æthelred II, King of Mercia succeeded to the title of King Æthelred II of Mercia circa 879.1
+He succeeded as the King Æthelred II of Mercia circa 879.1

 Child of Æthelred II, King of Mercia and Æthelflæd, Queen of Mercia